 Why you should consider the iPhone X

-Apple's latest flagship smartphone is the first major design shift from the company in years.
-Announced alongside the iPhone 8 and 8 Plus, the the iPhone X is the first iPhone to do away with the iconic home button, instead relying on an intelligent set of front-facing cameras for facial recognition to let you log in to the device.
+Apple's iPhone X was the first major design shift from the company in years.
+Announced alongside the iPhone 8 and 8 Plus, the iPhone X was the first iPhone to do away with the iconic home button, instead relying on an intelligent set of front-facing cameras for facial recognition to let you log in to the device.

 Those fancy cameras may create a notch on the top of the screen, but they can also be used for some clever augmented reality functions.
 That can be anything from turning yourself into an Animoji to playing one of many new games on the App Store.

-It's worth noting though that all that tech comes at a cost, with the iPhone X being the most expensive smartphone Apple has ever released.
-Now that it has been available for several months, the price wars have settled down and you can get the phone on a number of plans from major providers combined with generous inclusions.Back to top
+It's worth noting though that all that tech comes at a cost, with the iPhone X being one of the most expensive smartphones Apple had ever released.
+Now that it has been available for some time, the price wars have settled down and you can get the phone on a number of plans from major providers combined with generous inclusions.Back to top

 iPhone 8 and iPhone 8 Plus plans